Monday, April 21, 2025

 The second word is Democracy.
 At one time kings made the decisions.
 A few centuries ago only white men who owned property could vote.
 Over time and with a great deal of effort men without property (renters), women, people of different racial minorities were allowed to vote.
 The voting age has gradually been lowered.
 Some jurisdictions make it easy for eligible voters to actually vote while others make it difficult.
 Alexis de Tocqueville wrestled with the notion that democracy and equality were difficult to balance.
 The author noted that the United Empire Loyalists were not in favor of democracy.
 Early suffragettes wanted to exclude Asians and indigenous.

-Project 2025 is the product of key backers for Donald Trump.
-If he goes the plan will likely go forward as long as nobody stops them.
+Project 2025 is the product by key backers for Donald Trump.
+If he gets enough power the plan will likely go forward as long as nobody stops them.

 The third word is Truth.
 Misinformation is prolific.
 The media tries to convey true facts but much of their "freedom" is restricted by corporations.
 Those with vested interests have command of our personal data and have targeted people who can be easily persuaded of their truths.
 Prejudices have long been a tool of politicians, but now they can be used in a nuanced and more effective manner.